-Strathclyde Students' Union is a distinct organisation from the University of Strathclyde and as such retains sole responsibility for our use of personal data.
-For enquiries regarding data held by the University of Strathclyde please contact the Data Protection team.
+Strathclyde Students' Union is a distinct organisation from the University of Strathclyde and as such retains sole responsibility for our use of personal detail.
+For enquiries regarding data held by the University of Strathclyde please contact the Data Protection team (contact details in Section 10).